- Coming to UF Health

 Occupational therapists help people improve their ability to perform tasks in their daily living and working environments.
 These professionals work with individuals who have conditions that are mentally, physically, developmentally or emotionally disabling.
 Physical exercises may be used to increase strength and dexterity, while paper and pencil exercises may be chosen to improve visual acuity and the ability to discern patterns.
 Their goal is to help restore their patient's independence through direct intervention and patient education.

-Call 1-855-4UF-HEALTH to find the nearest specialist in your area, be transferred to a new appointment scheduler or find out what medical services are available to you through the University of Florida and Shands health care.
+Call 1-352-733-0111 to find the nearest specialist in your area, be transferred to a new appointment scheduler or find out what medical services are available to you through the University of Florida and UF Health Shands.

 Outpatient Pharmacy Services

-There are three pharmacies located at Shands at UF for your convenience.
+There are three pharmacies located at UF Health for your convenience.
 The pharmacies operate like other community pharmacies.
 Most major prescription plans are accepted and prices are competitive with community pharmacies.
 Payment is due at the time of service and can’t be added to your hospital bill.

-A prescription mail service is available at the Shands Medical Plaza pharmacy only.
+A prescription mail service is available at the UF Health Shands Medical Plaza pharmacy only.
 Patients can request refills, update information or contact pharmacy management by contacting the pharmacy directly.

 Located next to the Atrium